GoogleChrome/web-vitals/README.md

 A custom `durationThreshold` [configuration option](#reportopts) can optionally be passed to control what `event-timing` entries are considered for INP reporting.
 The default threshold is `40`, which means INP scores of less than 40 are reported as 0.
 Note that this will not affect your 75th percentile INP value unless that value is also less than 40 (well below the recommended [good](https://web.dev/articles/inp#what_is_a_good_inp_score) threshold).

 If the `reportAllChanges` [configuration option](#reportopts) is set to `true`, the `callback` function will be called as soon as the value is initially determined as well as any time the value changes throughout the page lifespan (Note [not necessarily for every interaction](#report-the-value-on-every-change)).
-This can be useful when debugging, but in general using `reportAllChanges` is not needed (or recommended) for measuring these metrics in production.
-Even without `reportAllChanges`, the `onINP()` function will monitor all INP changes throughout the entire lifespan of a page, but only invoke the callback when needed.
+Regardless of whether `reportAllChanges` is used, the final reported value will be the same as the `onINP()` function will monitor all INP changes throughout the entire lifespan of a page, but without `reportAllChanges` it only invoke the callback when needed, rather than on every larger INP.

 #### `onLCP()`